 For instance, perhaps for all apps in general you want additional windows to open as windows, not tabs, but in Curio you want projects to open in tabs.
-To do this you can make the following change.
+To do this you can set this variable to always.
+The alternative, to never open in tabs and always open is windows, is to set it to never.